Efficiency of ANS Entropy Encoders: Introduction

 The second contribution of the present paper is a modification of the range ANS (rANS).
-The rANS is another variant of ANS invented by Duda, which is noticeably slower in practice than the tANS.
-However, rANS has a number of advantages in some use scenarios because of which it was favoured by some practitioners (and because it is easier to learn).
-The main advantage of rANS is that it does not need tANS tables.
-Due to the less wasteful use of memory, the rANS is more suitable for (pseudo)adaptive compression or when several streams of data are encoded simultaneously~\cite{Bloom,GiesenBlog,Giesen}.
-The inherent problem of rANS that slows down it significantly is the necessity to perform the integer division during the encoding, which is expensive on modern processors.
+The rANS is another variant of ANS invented by Duda.
+It has a number of advantages in some use scenarios because of which it was favoured by some practitioners (and because it is easier to learn).
+The rANS was first noticeably slower in practice than the tANS but its current SIMD implementations tend to be at least on a par with tANS.
+The main advantage of rANS is that it does not need tANS tables (however, fast variants still require some specific tables).
+Due to the less wasteful use of memory, the rANS is more suitable for (pseudo)adaptive compression or when several streams of data are encoded simultaneously~\cite{Bloom,GiesenBlog,Giesen,Strutz}.
+An inherent problem of rANS that slows down it significantly is a necessity to perform the integer division during the encoding, which is expensive on modern processors.
 The proposed modification of rANS, which we call rANS with fixed accuracy, tries to mitigate this issue making the encoder faster while preserving the same good properties of rANS.

 The new rANS takes as a regulated parameter an integer $k \ge 1$.
 It is guaranteed that the division can be performed only in cases when its result belongs to the range $[2^k..2^{k+1})$.
 Thus, the division can be computed by faster methods provided $k$ is small.
 We upperbound the redundancy for the rANS with fixed accuracy $k$ by $\frac{n}{2^k - 1}\log e + r$.
-The new rANS variant is faster than the standard rANS but is still not as fast as tANS: in our experiments, the rANS with fixed accuracy $k = 3$ was 1.8 slower than tANS implemented by Collet~\cite{Collet} (however, we did not use the technique of interleaving streams by Giesen~\cite{Giesen} in our implementation).
-We believe that the rANS with fixed accuracy might be more suitable for hardware implementations, where its restricted division operation can be sped up more efficiently using versatile capabilities for parallelization.
+In our experiments, the new rANS variant with $k=3$ encoded faster than the standard rANS with explicit divisions but slower than the rANS in which the divisions are performed by multiplications and shifts on precomputed constants (see \cite{Alverson,LemireBartlettKaser}); the decoding in the new rANS was slower.
+We believe that the rANS with fixed accuracy might be suitable when the encoder should be adaptive (so that one cannot precompute constants for faster divisions) and the encoding speed is a priority.

 The paper is organized as follows.
 After short preliminaries, Section~\ref{sec:ans} introduces a simple variant of the range ANS and, based on it, the tabled ANS.
 Section~\ref{sec:analysis} presents a tight analysis of the redundancy for the tabled ANS, upper and lower bounds.
 Section~\ref{sec:enhanced-rans} describes a novel variant of range ANS and analyzes it.
 We conclude with some open problems in Section~\ref{sec:conclusion}.